wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

 :::

-# different plot using the actual hull definitions from vegan
+# Different plot using the actual hull definitions from vegan

 ::: panel